-Band of Brothers is a 2001 American war drama miniseries based on historian Stephen E. Ambrose's 1992 non-fiction book of the same name.
-The executive producers were Steven Spielberg and Tom Hanks, who had collaborated on the 1998 World War II film Saving Private Ryan.
+Band of Brothers is a 2001 American WWII drama miniseries based on historian Stephen E. Ambrose's 1992 non-fiction book of the same name.
+The executive producers were Steven Spielberg and Tom Hanks, who had collaborated on the 1998 WWII film Saving Private Ryan.
 The episodes first aired in 2001 on HBO.
-They still run frequently on various TV networks around the world.
-The series won the 2001 Emmy and Golden Globe awards for best miniseries.
-The series dramatizes the history of the "Easy" Company from jump training in the U.S. through its participation in major actions in Europe, and up until Japan's capitulation and war's end.
-The events portrayed are based on Ambrose's research and ...more on Wikipedia
+The series dramatizes the history of the "Easy" Company from jump training in the U.S. through its participation in major actions in Europe, and up until Japan's capitulation and WWII end's. ...more on Wikipedia

 Actors: Scott Grimes, Damian Lewis, Ron Livingston

 #5 on The Best War Movies Eversee more on Band of Brothers

 Class of '61

 Class of '61 is a 1993 television film produced by Steven Spielberg as a projected television series about the American Civil War.
 The film was filmed in Charleston, South Carolina and Atlanta and was the first collaboration between Spielberg and cinematographer Janusz Kaminski. ...more on Wikipedia